We'll be announcing our 2016 exhibitors and events over the next few months!

 The Vancouver Comic Arts Festival is free to attend.
 However, there may be a thing or two (or more!) that you'd like to pick up from the exhibitors;

 Our main venue is the beautiful Roundhouse Community Centre in Yaletown.
-The 2014 festival will take place in the Recreation Centre.
+The 2016 festival will take place in the Exhibition Hall and the Recreation Centre.

 Roundhouse Community Arts & Recreation Centre